Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ### **Future updates**
 - Add alot more blogposts, and a filter so users easily can sort the blogposts how they want.
-- Add a contact section, so users easily can contact me using a form.

-- Add more features for the users, such as deleting/change their own comment posts, delete their accounts etc.
+- Add more features for the users, such as an option to edit/delete their accounts etc.

 ---